Lethean (LTHN) Price Tops $0.0006 on Exchanges

-Lethean (LTHN) traded down 16.5% against the US dollar during the 24 hour period ending at 13:00 PM ET on March 27th.
-Lethean has a market capitalization of $501,095.84 and $64.00 worth of Lethean was traded on exchanges in the last day.
-One Lethean coin can now be bought for about $0.0006 or 0.00000001 BTC on popular exchanges.
-During the last seven days, Lethean has traded down 7.6% against the US dollar.
+Lethean (LTHN) traded up 6.1% against the US dollar during the 1 day period ending at 10:00 AM ET on March 28th.
+One Lethean coin can now be purchased for approximately $0.0006 or 0.00000001 BTC on cryptocurrency exchanges.
+Lethean has a total market cap of $516,630.69 and $323.00 worth of Lethean was traded on exchanges in the last 24 hours.
+During the last week, Lethean has traded 20.6% lower against the US dollar.

 Lethean Profile